FWDekker/mommy/README.md

 ## 🚚 installation
 mommy works on any system.
-mommy is tested on ubuntu, debian, archlinux, fedora, macos, freebsd, netbsd, openbsd, and windows~
+mommy is tested on ubuntu, debian, archlinux, fedora, macos, freebsd, netbsd, openbsd, nixpkgs, and windows~

 _don't see your favourite distro or package manager listed? need help?